Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 require 'spec_helper'

-describe "SignIn" do
+feature "Sign In" do

   context "user is confirmed" do

-    let!(:user) { FactoryGirl.build(:user,
+    given!(:user) { FactoryGirl.create(:user,
     registration_profile: FactoryGirl.build(:user_registration_profile,
       confirmed_at: DateTime.now)) }

+    describe "with valid data" do

-    before(:each) do
+      background do
-      user.save!
         visit sign_in_path
-    end

-    describe "with valid data" do

-      before(:each) do
         fill_in_sign_in_form_with_valid_data(user)
         sign_in
       end

-      it "signs user in and and shows success message" do expect(page).to have_content "You have successfully signed in"
+      scenario "user signs in and and shows success message" do expect(page).to have_content "You have successfully signed in"
       end

-      it "shows current user's email" do
+      scenario "after sign in user sees it's email" do
         expect(page).to have_content user.email
       end